Brebeuf College School: School media

-The "B" newspaper has been published continuously since 1963.

-The "Brebeuf Relations" is the newsletter sent out 3-4 times per year to the parent community and friends of the school.

-The "Alumni B" is published each December and has kept Old Boys connected to their alma mater since 1982.

-Brebeuf's yearbook, "Echon" takes its name from St. Jean de Brebeuf's name in the Huron language, and has been produced annually since 1967.
+The B newspaper has been published continuously since 1963.
+Brebeuf Relations is the newsletter sent out 3-4 times per year to the parent community and friends of the school.
+Alumni B has been published each December for former pupils, starting in 1982.
+Brebeuf's yearbook, Echon, takes its name from St. Jean de Brebeuf's name in the Huron language, and has been produced annually since 1967.

-“Brebeuf TV” is a closed-circuit television system consisting of eight televisions placed strategically throughout the school.
+Brebeuf TV is a closed-circuit television system consisting of eight televisions placed throughout the school.
 It broadcasts announcements, weather, the house competition leaderboard, video clips produced by the school's media arts and communications technology courses.
-The system is primarily run by the school’s ICT SHSM team.
+The system is primarily run by the school's ICT SHSM team.

 Uniform

 The school consists of a distinctive black blazer, or black fleece polo top with white dress shirt and grey pants.
 In the warmer weather, students have the option of wearing a crested golf shirt.
-The school crest, in the school colours of red, black and white, bears the motto, "Studio Gradum Faciant".
+The school crest, in the school colours of red, black and white, bears the motto "Studio Gradum Faciant".

-Student government

-The student body is represented by a Student Council, elected directly by the students.
-The executive consists of a President, Vice-President, two Event Representatives, two Social Media Representatives, and two House Representatives.

-Student Council organizes such events as dances, clothing sales, pep rallies, the graduation formal, and intramural sports.